fwg001/fwg001.github.io/_posts/2024-04-19-leadership-summit.markdown

 ## A good day

-Overall it was a great experience, and a refreshing change from a typical conference or meetup.
+Overall it was a great experience and a refreshing change from a typical conference or meetup.
 We had a small enough group to get the introverts like me talking and the focused content was easy to follow and learn from.
 Free food always helps as well :)

 Thanks to the [Knapsack](https://www.linkedin.com/company/knapsackcloud/) team for hosting us and including me.
 If you’re interested in joining a similar event, check out their future sessions across the US.